 The Behavior Style profile is a powerful tool to discover your individual, unique combination of strengths.
-Each of us has, and situationally use, all four of the Behavior Styles as we work to be successful.
+Each of us has, and situationally use, all four of the Behavior Styles to be successful.

 This profile is designed to accomplish two objectives: